dart-lang/build/docs/hot_module_reloading.md

 void main() {
   addCss(_css_style);

-  // Some stateful code you don't want to reinitialise
+  // Some stateful code you don't want to reinitialize
   // ...
 }